Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Dr. Rayne Rouce received her medical degree from the University of Texas Medical Branch (UTMB) in Galveston, TX.
 She completed her residency training in Pediatrics at UTMB, where she was honored as the Resident of the Year from 2008-2010, and was also recognized as the Outstanding Overall Resident in 2010.
 She remained at UTMB, later completing a Chief Residency there, where she also worked as a hospitalist and received an award for excellence in resident teaching.
-Dr. Rouce then relocated to Houston and graduated from Baylor College of Medicine after completing the Fellowship Program in Pediatric Hematology/Oncology at Texas Children’s Cancer Center.
+Dr. Rouce then relocated to Houston and graduated from Baylor College of Medicine after completing the Fellowship Program in Pediatric Hematology/Oncology at Texas Children’s Cancer Center in 2014.

 Dr. Rayne Rouce is an avid volunteer, and has volunteered for several years for The Periwinkle Foundation’s events and programs for children with cancer and other life-threatening diseases.
 Her fluency in Spanish has allowed her to provide care to children around Texas, as well as in small villages in Bolivia.